WiresharkIO/Missing_semester/02-emacs/missing_semester_report.md

 - When I initially fired up emacs, I saw this highly minimalistic view of the good old days of SW and tools.
 - I started with writing markdown file types(like-this-one(.md)) in emacs, since I found it to be very simpler and easy to start with.
 However there are many other file types which Emacs adhere to such as
--xml
+- xml
--json
+- json
--org mode files
+- org mode files
--LaTex
+- LaTex
--so-on,.
+- so-on,.

 - Added a configuration file, init.el to install tools like:
-1.magit           - To enable Github functionalities from the editor on the flow.
+1. magit           - To enable Github functionalities from the editor on the flow.
-2.spacemacs-theme - To change theme to dark mode from initial white mode, python packages.
+2. spacemacs-theme - To change theme to dark mode from initial white mode, python packages.
-3.python-mode     - To enable language functionalities(however didn't use it in this report).
+3. python-mode     - To enable language functionalities(however didn't use it in this report).
-4.auto-completion with company-mode.
+4. auto-completion with company-mode.

 This configuration file allows to install everyhting when the emacs is loaded, and the user doesn't need to check individual dependencies everytime in the minibuffer.